Are You A Victim?Safety PlanningServicesChances & Changes, Inc. Domestic Violence Program24-Hour Hotline 1-585-658-2660 or 1-888-252-9360

 Ask yourself these questions:

-Are you afraid to break up because your partner has threatened to hurt you or themselves?
+• Are you afraid to break up because your partner has threatened to hurt your or themselves?

 If you answered "yes" to any of these questions, you may be a victim of domestic violence.
 You are not to blame and you are not alone - millions of people are abused by their partners every year.